acquia/blt/docs/tech-architect/acsf-setup.rst

 .. include:: ../../common/global.rst

-Configuring a project for use with Acquia Cloud Site Factory
+Configuring a project for use with Site Factory
 ============================================================

-To configure a project to run on Acquia Cloud Site Factory, complete the following steps after initially configuring Acquia BLT, but *before* creating any websites in ACSF:
+To configure a project to run on Site Factory, complete the following steps after initially configuring Acquia BLT, but *before* creating any websites in ACSF: